aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 - Added native support to artillery-pieces from CDLC Expeditionary Forces;
 - Added automatic schedule management that allows multiples fire-missions at the same time;
 - Added rearming management by caliber (with 3D sound effects);
-- Added option to prevent pieces self-propelled to move from their original positions;
+- Added option to prevent pieces self-propelled from moving from their original positions;
 - Added virtual-fire-mission option (WIP: only HE and CLUSTER options and LIGHT and MEDIUM calibers nowadays);
 - Improved the fire-mission feedback messages;
 - Improved, each fire-mission was given a codename (customizable) to help identify what the feedback is about;